There’s more to the cloud than just web apps:

 You don’t have to sacrifice functionality to take advantage of the cloud.

-A recurring theme with the many law firms we talk to is confusion around what “cloud-based” really means and what their options are when they’re looking to ditch their servers and move their practice to the cloud.
-The world of cloud computing is admittedly full of buzzwords with overlapping meanings.
+Add to that, the world of cloud computing is full of buzzwords with vague or overlapping meanings.
 The problem this creates for law firms: misunderstandings that we’ve seen lead to frustration in choosing a cloud solution, or missing great opportunities to leverage the cloud altogether.

 Not Just Semantics

 We’re not looking to pick apart terminology just for sport.
-In this article we’ll clearly define hosted practice management, web-based practice management, the differences (it’s apples and oranges, really), the good, the bad who is best suited for which.
+There are key differences in the cloud options available to law firms; in this article we’ll clearly define hosted practice management, web-based practice management, the differences, and which is best suited for what kind of law firms

 Cloud-based and Web-based are not the same thing

 First: Let’s quickly clarify some fuzzy terminology.
 Cloud-based and web-based are not synonymous.
-Describing something as cloud-based is a very general description, and generally just means hosted on another company’s infrastructure.
+Describing something as cloud-based is unhelpfully borad, and generally just means hosted on another company’s infrastructure.
 There are a number of applications or implementations of cloud computing, one of which is a web-based application.
 While web-based applications are the most commonly understood uses of cloud computing, it’s certainly not the only one, and not the only implementation of cloud computing that can bring a lot of advantage to a law firm.

 Web-based Practice Management